pyt-team/TopoModelX/docs/challenge/index.rst

 ⭐️ Publication Outcomes for Participants ⭐️
 -------------
-**Every submission respecting the submission requirements** will be included in a white paper summarizing findings of the challenge.
+**Every submission respecting the submission requirements** will be included in a white paper summarizing findings of the challenge, published through TAG on Machine Learning 2023.
 All participants with qualifying submissions will have the opportunity to co-author this publication.

 Participants with the top 8 best submissions will have the opportunity to co-author a software paper on TopoModelX submitted to the **Journal of Machine Learning Research**.